In this section:

 - Melanoma – Ipilimumab

-- Treatment of secretory neuroendocrine tumors – Octreotide
+- Treatment of secretory neuroendocrine tumours – Octreotide

 Download more information on the list of medicines here.